Living Room Design & Decoration: The Complete AI-Powered Guide

 Rugs

-The most common mistake: art hung too high.
-The center of a piece should be at eye level — approximately 57–60 inches from the floor.
+The most universal mistake: art hung too high.
+The center of a piece should sit at eye level — approximately 57–60 inches from the floor.

 Plants